-Barn quilts, murals and sculptures reflect Indiana’s creative side and mirror the heritage of local communities
+Public art in Indiana such as barn quilts, murals and sculptures reflect the state’s creative side, mirroring the heritage of local communities

-Experiencing art in an outdoor setting is the perfect social distancing activity, and the cities, towns and rural areas of Indiana literally serve as open-air museum galleries showcasing artistic creativity on a large scale.
-Tour planners looking to craft a safe, healthy itinerary have a variety of art-themed driving and walking trails to consider.
-Their travelers will revel in the fun photo opportunities.
-And the viewing is free.
+Experiencing public art in Indiana is the perfect way to enjoy fresh air while also taking in the heritage of the Hoosier State.
+Cities, towns and rural areas of Indiana literally serve as open-air museum galleries showcasing artistic creativity on a large scale.
+Tour planners looking to craft an art-based itinerary have a variety of themed driving and walking trails to consider.
+Travelers will revel in the fun photo opportunities, and the viewing is free.

 Barn quilts—murals of quilt-block patterns painted on plywood—adorn the sides of barns, homes, garages and commercial buildings in several Indiana counties, adding splashes of color to already beautiful landscapes.
 The patchwork pieces celebrate craftsmanship, agriculture and Hoosier hospitality.
 Just as traditionally sewn quilts are one-of-a-kind works of domestic art, no two barn quilts are alike.
 Maps for self-guided tours stitching the sites together are available from counties with organized trails.

 In Southern Indiana, the Gibson County Barn Quilt Trail features more than 230 hand-painted quilt blocks in and around Princeton, Patoka, Wheeling, Oakland City, Fort Branch, Haubstadt and other communities.
 Works bear titles like Corn & Beans, Mariner’s Compass, Basket of Tulips, Black-Eyed Susan, Pizza Pie and Wheel of Fortune.
 The trail provides an ideal backdrop for exploring area attractions such as Azalea Park Arboretum & Botanical Gardens in Hazleton.